 This website is for sharing and – I’ll be frank with you – for selling.
 I’ll share news, ideas and fun facts about language, and I’m looking forward to your sharing with me and other readers.
-At the same time, I’m selling the app-slash-book Language Lover’s Guide to Europe, and hopefully in the near future other books, too.
+At the same time, I’m selling the app-slash-book Language Lover’s Guide to Europe and later this year my first book in English, Lingo.
 Enjoy yourself!

 For young word lovers, incipient linguaphiles and budding language buffs, there’s no fun like Fictionary, also known as Dictionary Game.
 You know how it goes: one player chooses an unusual word and copies out its meaning, while the others devise fictitious, but plausible definitions.
 Players who guess the correct meaning are awarded one point, as are those whose definition is thought to be correct by another player.

 Being a reader of this blog, you’re likely to be good at it; indeed, chances are that you’ve already found people hesitant to play with you, for fear of being crushed.
 You may even have joined a group of advanced players (or ‘afictionarians’), made up of middle-aged word lovers, entrenched linguaphiles and seasoned language buffs, whose spare time revolves around Fictionary (unlike their office hours, which they spend surreptitiously solving cryptic crosswords).

 If so, here’s a suggestion to take the game to the next level, which has a name of its own: Etymixionary.
 As the name suggests, it’s not unlike Fictionary, except that the players do not make up word meanings, but word origins.
 To give you an idea of the creativeness this elicits in the participants, I’ll quote five bogus definitions I recently heard.